diaosiji/CRUI/README.md

 ### Dataset and pretrained models download

 We have published our datasets and pretrained models on google drive for common interests of researching.
-We probide 11 object category, you can download them at [here]().
+We probide 11 object category, you can download 9 categories at [here](https://drive.google.com/file/d/1eXFb1VonI1pnO_oyGOspmRMIu5yKsBoy/view?usp=sharing), the shoe and handbag dataset can be downloaded at [pix2pix datasets page](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/docs/datasets.md).
 And also, we provide 11 pretrained models, you can download them at [here]().

 ## Training Models